One of my favourite stops on the Baltic Cruise was St. Petersburg in Russia. We had two days there and I was very excited to finally see this city.

 There were lots of rooms to walk through, all very beautiful, especially the ceilings that were nearly all painted.

 My favourite room was the amber room.
-The walls were covered in the gemstone amber, but you could not take any photos!
+The walls were covered with the gemstone amber, but you could not take any photos!

 Whilst we were walking through we had to wear these trendy shoe covers!
 The gardens were lovely, but wet the day we were there.